pvh/stem/README.md

 ##Inspiration and Thanks

 Stem is almost entirely based on Orion Henry's Judo gem, and Blake Mizerany's work on variously patton, carealot, napkin, and several other experiments.
-Thanks also for feedback, testing and patches from Adam Wiggins, Mark McGranahan, Noah Zoschke, and Jason Dusek.
+Thanks also for feedback, testing and patches from Adam Wiggins, Mark McGranahan, Noah Zoschke, Jason Dusek, and Blake Gentry.